-Lastly, when I (political writer, Gordon Watts) got a chance to interview both candidates at the recent "Puerto Rican" political hobnob (hosted by the Puerto Rican Hispanic Chamber of Polk County), I asked Bassett why I should vote for him, and he informed me that Barber peeked at confidential files, apparently vote...
-(Actually, far more than 10, but at least 10) not enough to get her arrested, but certainly enough to raise the ire of State Atty., Jerry Hill, whom I've almost never known to go after the 'Establishment' types (as is sitting-judge, Susan Barber).
+Lastly, when I (political writer, Gordon Watts) got a chance to interview both candidates at the recent "Puerto Rican" political hobnob (hosted by the Puerto Rican Hispanic Chamber of Polk County), I asked Bassett why I should vote for him, and he informed me that Barber peeked at confidential files, apparently not enough to get her arrested, but certainly enough to raise the ire of State Atty., Jerry Hill, whom I've almost never known to go after the 'Establishment' types (as is sitting-judge, Susan Barber).
 However, I had not had the benefit of seeing the ABC or Ledger news reports.
-When I asked Barber about the she informed me that I was misinformed.
+When I asked Barber about the allegation that Bassett made regarding her peeking into the files, she informed me that I was misinformed.
 Later investigation found that she had tried to deceive me with her answer.
-Granted. it is possible she may have misunderstood me - but I did not church backs Donald Trump, by: Jenna Deery, Elsa Gillis, WSOCtv, Updated: Aug 8, 2016 - 9:56 AM]
+Granted, it is possible she may have misunderstood me - but I did not misunderstand her: she could have as easily admitted the truth.
+That she did not.